KurtChenkoyu/LexiCraft.XYZ/docs/10-mvp-validation-strategy.md

 - Validates core thesis first (financial incentive works)
 - Reduces legal complexity for MVP
 - Can pursue platform partnerships with traction data
-- See `docs/08-robux-integration-analysis.md` and `docs/09-multi-game-integration-analysis.md` for future planning

 ---